YiJohnZhang/javascript_binHeaps/README.md

-# JavaScript Binomial Heap
+# JavaScript Binary Heap
-An implementation of a Binomial Heap in JavaScript.
+An implementation of a Binary Heap in JavaScript.